Efficient first-principles approach to Gibbs free energy with thermal expansion: Applications

 \subsection{tetragonal ZrO\texorpdfstring{$_2$}{2}}

-Figure~\ref{fig:t-ZrO2} shows the comparison between the VIP method and the volume-varied SCPh calculations for tetragonal ZrO$_2$ in terms of the free energy and the CLTE over the temperature range from 0 K to 1500 K. The VIP method using $B_1$ and $B_1+B_2$ in Eqs.~(\ref{B_1}) and (\ref{B_2}) are in good agreement with the volume-varied SCPh calculations for the Gibbs free energy and the CLTE.
-Particularly, the difference in the Gibbs free energy between the VIP method and the volume-varied SCPh calculations is less than 1 meV/atom over the temperature range from 0 K to 1500 K. This figure demonstrates the applicability of the VIP method to accurately and efficiently reproduce the results obtained by volume-varied SCPh calculations even for tetragonal ZrO$_2$ with six atoms in the primitive cell.
+Figure~\ref{fig:t-ZrO2} shows the comparison between the VIP method and the volume-varied SCPh calculations for tetragonal ZrO$_2$ in terms of the free energy and the coefficient of volumetric thermal expansion (CVTE) over the temperature range from 0 to 1500 K. The difference in the Gibbs free energy between the VIP method and the volume-varied SCPh calculations is less than 1 meV/atom over the temperature range from 0 to 1500 K. This figure demonstrates the applicability of the VIP method to accurately and efficiently reproduce the results obtained by volume-varied SCPh calculations even for tetragonal ZrO$_2$ with six atoms in the primitive cell.
+Calculated CVTE exhibits the deviation of approximately 7.5\% from the volume-varied SCPh at 1500 K, but improved accuracy is also observed at lower temperatures (e.g., deviation approximately 4.5\% at 600 K).
+We employed $c/a$-varied SCPh calculations that independently varied the $a$ and $c$ axes to minimize the Gibbs free energy at each temperature.
+The resulting $c/a$ ratio can be considered constant in the temperature range of 0 to 1500 K, with a maximum change of less than 0.06\% from 0 K. The results of the $c/a$-varied SCPh calculations for tetragonal ZrO$_2$ in terms of the CLTE and the CVTE over the temperature range from 0 to 1500 K are shown in Sec.
+S5 of the Supplemental Material \cite{Supplemental}.
 Table~\ref{CPUtimes} also lists the computational costs for calculating the Gibbs free energy of tetragonal ZrO$_2$ within SCPh theory using the VIP method.